rbardaji/mooda-gui/README.md

 # mooda-gui

-Graphical interface to use the mooda functionalities.
+Graphical User Interface to use the mooda functionalities.